saif01/shared_host_laravel_vue_business_website/PROJECT_STRUCTURE.md

 - Utility functions for axios configuration
 - Organized component structure (admin and public folders organized by feature)
 - Component-based architecture with split settings sections for better maintainability
+  - HomePageSettings split into 9 separate components for each section (Hero, Stats, Trusted By, Services, Why Choose Us, Testimonials, Products, CTA, Visibility)
+  - Each section component manages its own state and logic independently
+  - Improved code organization and maintainability
 - Mixins for shared functionality
 - Centralized CSS variables for theming
 - Responsive design with compact tables